coinkeeper/2015-06-22_18-55_clams/doc/build-unix.md

 make install # optional
 ```

-This will build bitcoin-qt as well if the dependencies are met.
+This will build clam-qt as well if the dependencies are met.

 Dependencies
 ---------------------